What Is Considered Bail Jumping?

 Penalties and Sentencing for New York Bail Jumping in the First Degree

-Under New York Penal Law, Bail jumping in the First Degree is a Class “D” Non-violent felony.
+Under New York Penal Law, Bail jumping in the First Degree is a Class “D” felony.
 As such, this charge is punishable by:

 - Up to 2 1/3 to 7 years in prison;